maithaalshaali/neurowaves-lab-documentation/docs/source/7-meg-class-talks-demos/demos/3-meg-bioengineering-class.rst

 .. dropdown:: Lab tour and general equipment presentation `10min`

     - MEG overview
+    - Present the KIT-SQUIDs system and OPM-MEG system
-    - Explain the dewar, SQUIDs sensors, liquid Helium system
+    - Present the liquid Helium system
-    - Explain the MSR (Magnetically Shielded Room)
+    - Provide explanation on the MSR (Magnetically Shielded Room)
     - Show the computers layout and the different capabilities of the lab (eyetracker, vpixx triggers, response box, audio stimulus)
     - Present what experiments we will run on this day and the outline of the demonstration